feight/newsteam-sdk/README.md

 # Newsteam SDK

-The Newsteam SDK equips developers with a comprehensive toolkit designed to integrate seamlessly with the core Newsteam APIs, facilitating both the incorporation of Newsteam's native functionalities and the importation of content from external sources.
+The Newsteam SDK helps developers integrate Newsteam APIs and import content from other sources.

 ## Wire Feeds Integration

-Newsteam SDK empowers developers to integrate wire feeds from any source into the Newsteam platform.
-By leveraging the SDK, developers can create custom extensions that enable the seamless importation of wire feeds, enhancing the versatility and functionality of the Newsteam environment.

-### Implementation Guide

-#### Configuring Wire Feeds in Newsteam Desk:

-To initiate the process, configure your feed within Newsteam to establish a connection to a wire:
+Use the SDK to bring in wire feeds from any source.
+You can build custom extensions to import these feeds into Newsteam.

+### How to Set It Up

-1. Navigate to Newsteam Desk, select your feed, and click on "Wire".
+1. In Newsteam Desk, go to your feed and click "Wire" to configure.

-#### Establishing a New Go Module:

-For the integration, you will need to establish a Go module:

-1. Create an empty directory within your workspace on your local environment.
+2. On your computer:

+    - Make a new directory
-2. Initialize the Go module by executing `go mod init app` in your terminal.
+    - Run `go mod init app`
-3. Install the Newsteam SDK with the command `go get github.com/feight/newsteam-sdk`.
+    - Install the SDK: `go get github.com/feight/newsteam-sdk`

-Next, implement an importer by defining the following methods:
+3. Create an importer with these methods:

--   `Id()` returning a string that identifies your feed.
+    - `Id()`: Returns a string to identify your feed
--   `GetLogfiles()` which retrieves log files as slices of byte slices, with a potential error return.
+    - `GetLogfiles()`: Gets log files as byte slices
--   `ProcessLogfile([]byte)` that processes each log file into a slice of `*admin.ArticleInput` pointers.
+    - `ProcessLogfile([]byte)`: Turns each log file into an `*admin.ArticleInput`

-Create a `main.go` file, and initialize the wire feeds by incorporating the following snippet:
+4. In `main.go`, set up wire feeds like this:

 ```go
 newsteam.InitializeFeeds([]newsteam.Feed{